LIHPC-Computational-Geometry/honeycomb/user-guide/src/index.md

 ### Combinatorial Maps

-- Damiand, Guillaume, and Pascal Lienhardt. *Combinatorial Maps: Efficient Data Structures for Computer Graphics and Image Processing*.
+- Damiand and Lienhardt. *Combinatorial Maps: Efficient Data Structures for Computer Graphics and Image Processing*.
 Chapman&Hall/CRC, 2015.
     - Provides an in-depth presentation of the structure and its variants
     - [Link](https://hal.science/hal-01090890v1)